Here's the great Amazon paradox that has frustrated sellers for years. Amazon products need reviews to sell, and they need to sell to get reviews.

 Product Review vs. Product Rating vs. Seller Feedback

 This article is focused on product reviews and ratings.
-Reviews and ratings are similar, but not the same and neither is the as seller feedback.
+Reviews and ratings are similar but not the same, and neither is the seller feedback.

 Amazon Product Review vs. Amazon Seller Feedback